 Restraints are activated after you are in position – one comes across your back and two more behind your legs.
 The key is the ‘click’ on the restraints to ensure that it has you secure.

 It may not necessarily be a size issue that prevents people from getting the ‘click’, sometimes it’s a body shape issue that prevents the restraints from locking.
 The size of your calves can prevent the leg restraints from locking, it’s not just your size around the middle.
+It’s not something you want to force or it would make for a very uncomfortable ride!

 With the enormous wait times for this attraction, I would suggest anyone who is worried to try the test seat.
 While it isn’t ideal, I wouldn’t want you to skip the attraction all together – it really is as good as everyone says.